chaldea-center/chaldea-docs/docs/guide/faq.md

 Please check your favorite button and filter setting, maybe you just hide them.
 Reset those filters and check again.

-If you are still using v1.x, please upgrade to v2.x.
-For Android, you must uninstall and re-install v2.x, remember to backup data.

 ## Loading Image Failed

 Most of all images(card thumbs, skill icons, illustrations, voices) are downloaded on demands.